The Challenge Ahead

 Secondly, we have adopted the motto "Family": Families will fight together when push comes to shove.
 I need to make sure this "Family" group has what is necessary to become successful.
 And I am not speaking about basketball success.
 Eva Callahan states, "We are all connected through compassion.
 It is about taking care of each other as if we were all part of an extended family."

-Fourth, we need to dummy down.
+Fourth, we need to dumb down.
 We have been adding to our offensive and defensive schemes, and I am not sure that we can handle the additions at this time.
-So we are going back to a basic vanilla brand of fundamental basketball, something that our players are comfortable with and will be able to execute
+So, we are going back to a basic vanilla brand of fundamental basketball, something that our players are comfortable with and will be able to execute

 And finally, I must catch them doing something right.
-Every day I must find a way to praise each and every player on my team.
-It is a habit that must begin with me and carry-over to each and very member of our team.
+Every day I must find a way to praise each player on my team.
+It is a habit that must begin with me and carry over to each member of our team.
 There is an old saying that says, "Love means looking for good."
-Author and motivational speaker, Bob Moawad, states: "People are in greater need of your praise when they try and fail, then when they try and succeed."
+Author and motivational speaker, Bob Moawad, states: "People are in greater need of your praise when they try and fail, than when they try and succeed."

-In the coming weeks our team will face an uphill battle.
+In the coming weeks, our team will face an uphill battle.
 Our expectations will be self-fulfilling.
-We must set our sights on accomplishing one small victory at a time, being better at the end of each and every day than we were the day before.
+We must set our sights on accomplishing one small victory at a time, being better at the end of every day than we were the day before.

 This article first appeared in: